 In severe cases, the pain can be disabling.

-Difficulty performing everyday tasks, such as sitting and working on a computer, go for long drives, climbing stairs, etc.
+Difficulty performing everyday tasks, such as sitting and working on a computer, going for long drives, climbing stairs, etc.

 Pain during a bowel movement.